onekk/OKKCNC/README.md

 - all the plugins

 I have added some button on the right of the jogging buttons
-- some preset button for XY move
+- some preset button for XY steps
 - separate Zstep controls with Z button preset

 - "memA" and "memB" buttons to make possible to memorize some "relative position" (relative to the working plane G54 as example).